anneglienke/challenge_DE_Germany_2022Q1/README.md

 ## Future improvements

-If there is already a pipeline deploy via airflow, deploy this via airflow too, so we can monitor only one thing Include transformation in the pipeline so that analysts can make more performatic and easier queries.
+- If there is already a pipeline deployed via airflow, I would deploy this job via airflow too.
+I believe centralizing the jobs would make it easier to monitor them.
+- I would add a transformation step to the pipeline to deal with the duplications.
+This would lower query complexity for BI Analysts and improve its performance.